Eigenvalues and eigenforms on Calabi-Yau threefolds: The Laplacian on (p,q) -forms

-For what follows we assume $X$ is even dimensional and admits a complex structure that is compatible with the metric.
-This ensures that the Laplace operator commutes with the complex structure, so that the eigenforms admit a further decomposition into $(p,q)$-forms.
+For what follows, we assume $X$ is even-dimensional and admits a complex structure that is compatible with the metric.
+This ensures that the Laplace operator commutes with the complex structure, so that eigenforms admit a further decomposition into $(p,q)$-forms.
 The basis $\{\alpha_{A}\}$ should then be thought of as a choice of complex $(p,q)$-forms for fixed values of $p$ and $q$.

 As reviewed in \cite{Braun:2008jp}, very little is known about the eigenvalues and eigenfunctions of the scalar Laplacian for a generic metric on a closed manifold.
 Even less is known about the eigenvalues and eigenforms of the Laplace-de Rham operator (though see \cite{Bonifacio:2020xoc} for recent results on using geometric ``bootstrap'' bounds to constrain overlaps of eigenmodes).
 As with scalar eigenfunctions, zero modes (with eigenvalue zero) are counted by cohomologies, with the corresponding eigenforms given by the unique harmonic representatives of each class.
 On real manifolds these are the Betti numbers, while on complex manifolds the number of zero modes is counted by the Hodge numbers.
 A further observation is that the spectrum of the $p$-form Laplacian is related to both the $(p-1)$ and $(p+1)$ spectrum.
 Consider a $p$-form $\alpha$ which is an eigenform of the Laplacian with eigenvalue $\lambda>0$.
 The Hodge decomposition implies that $\alpha$ can be written as $\alpha=\dd\beta+\delta\gamma$ for some $(p-1)$-form $\beta$ and some $(p+1)$-form $\gamma$.
 Since $\Delta$ commutes with both $\dd$ and $\delta$ and the spaces of $\dd$-exact and $\delta$-exact forms are orthogonal, we can further restrict to $\alpha$ being $\dd$-exact or $\delta$-exact.
 In the case that $\alpha$ is $\dd$-exact we have